Josian2004/LiveWall-Assessment/README.md

 ```

 ### Step 5
-The app should now build and launch on your test device, if it still can't find the secret and id, make sure that your project uses *Secrets.xcconfig* as a configuration during debug and release.
+You need to tell the project to use *Secrets.xcconfig* as a configuration during debug and release.
 This can be found under LiveWallAssessment.xcodeproj -> configurations.
+The app should now build and launch on your device.

 If you're still facing issues with the installation, feel free to contact me!